Hyiker/tiny_rasterizer/README.md

 ## Introduction

-This is my own rasterizer implementation.
+This is my own rasterizer implementation using minimum dependencies(header only as much as possible).
 Write in C++17, with passion.

 ## Usage